featherless/digital-creative-history/README.md

 ## ↑ turned 16 :: entered grade 11 ↑

+### 2003: Summer

+Attended the National Youth Leadership Forum on Technology.
+This was the first time I visited the Bay Area.

+Prior to the event I collaborated with a group of other attendees to create "The Developers Alliance".
+As part of this group we built a game — Escape from the Funky Factory — and presented it at the conference.

 ### 2003: February or March

 Lost a significant amount of data due to a wiped hard drive.